EyalSi/rpos/README.md

+had to run also
+    sudo apt-get install libssl-dev

 # rpos

 Node.js based ONVIF Camera/NVT software that turns a Raspberry Pi, Windows, Linux or Mac computer into an ONVIF Camera and RTSP Server.
 It implements the key parts of Profile S and Profile T (http://www.onvif.org).
 It has special support for the Raspberry Pi Camera and Pimoroni Pan-Tilt HAT.